Benjamin Franklin Transatlantic Fellows Summer Institute

 - Costs for all U.S.-based activities will be covered by the organizers and hosts in the U.S.

-- International travel and pre-departure costs will be covered by the U.S. Embassy or home country partners and /or sponsors secured by the embassy.
+- International travel and pre-departure costs will be covered by the U.S. Embassy

 - Participants will be covered by ECA’s Accident and Sickness Program for Exchanges (ASPE) health benefit program, which will not cover routine examination or pre-existing conditions.
 Individual travel and luggage insurance is recommended.

-- All embassies will provide a pre-departure orientation to the accepted Fellow(s) to review the details of the program, cross-cultural issues, travel and financial matters.
+- All embassies will provide a pre-departure orientation to the accepted Fellow(s) to review the details of the program, cross-cultural issues, travel, and financial matters.
 Since many participants will be minors and will be traveling from their home country alone, the U.S. grantee organization will provide adult chaperones who will accompany participants on flights between one or two European airports to the location of Summer Institute and back.

 Benjamin Franklin Transatlantic Fellowship Program

 - Will COVID19 vaccinations be required to participate in the program?
 Yes, COVID vaccinations will be required due to vaccination requirements in multiple cities that will host BFTF programming, including Washington DC, Chicago, and Philadelphia.
 More information will follow regarding this requirement.